chtnnh/chtnnh/README.md

 # Namaste 🙏 I am Chaitanya Mittal.

 I am learning software engineering by building and breaking stuff.
-Currently, I am teaching myself Computer Science by following the curriculum [here](https://teachyourselfcs.com).
+Currently, I am building (No Copilot, Just documentation):
+1. A barebones load balancer in Go
+2. A barebones cron in Go

 _"Great results are born of great passion"_